 Below are our Trade Press Editorial Policy and our Trade Press Exhibitor Benefit Programs.

 NACS welcomes members of the working editorial press to cover its events and report upon its activities, and provides complementary registration to qualified media.
-Because of the increasing breadth and diversity of media attending our events, NACS has examined how similar associations interact with the media in developing a media registration policy that ensures that those who qualify for media registration are issued credentials.
-This policy was developed to ensure that the value of media credentials is maintained for qualified journalists.
+Our policy was developed to ensure that the value of media credentials is maintained for qualified journalists.

 - NACS media registration is open to working journalists with commercial-news organizations only.

 - For the NACS Show, sales representatives/public relations staff with exhibiting publications should register for exhibitor passes; sales/marketing representatives from non-exhibiting companies should register through general registration.
-These personnel are unable to attend other NACS events, such as The TECH Event, the Global Forum, the Leadership Forum and so on.
+These personnel are unable to attend other NACS events, such as the Global Forum, the Leadership Forum and so on.

 - Media credentials/badges from other shows that are not related to NACS events are not considered valid media credentials.

 - Companions and other non-credentialed guests of media representatives are not eligible for complimentary media registration.

 - NACS reserves the right to refuse media credentials for publications that cannot be verified or that it deems not substantive in reach or content; all requests will be reviewed on a case-by-case basis.

 - NACS reserves the right to revoke previously issued media credentials when appropriate.